CREATE INDEX v16

 CREATE INDEX constructs an index,

 name, on the specified table.
-Indexes are primarily used to enhance database performance (though inappropriate use will result in slower performance).
+Indexes are primarily used to enhance database performance.
+However, inappropriate use results in slower performance.

-The key field(s) for the index are specified as column names, or alternatively as expressions written in parentheses.
-Multiple fields can be specified to create multicolumn indexes.
+The key fields for the index are specified as column names, constants, or as expressions written in parentheses.
+You can specify multiple fields to create multicolumn indexes.

 An index field can be an expression computed from the values of one or more columns of the table row.
-This feature can be used to obtain fast access to data based on some transformation of the basic data.
+You can use this feature to get fast access to data based on some transformation of the basic data.
 For example, an index computed on

 WHERE UPPER(col) = 'JIM' to use an index.

-All functions and operators used in an index definition must be "immutable", that is, their results must depend only on their arguments and never on any outside influence (such as the contents of another table or the current time).
+All functions and operators used in an index definition must be immutable.
+That is, their results must depend only on their arguments and never on any outside influence, such as the contents of another table or the current time.
 This restriction ensures that the behavior of the index is well-defined.
-To use a user-defined function in an index expression remember to mark the function immutable when you create it.
+To use a user-defined function in an index expression, mark the function immutable when you create it.

-Causes the system to check for duplicate values in the table when the index is created (if data already exist) and each time data is added.
-Attempts to insert or update data which would result in duplicate entries will generate an error.
+Causes the system to check for duplicate values in the table when the index is created, if data already exists, and each time data is added.
+Attempts to insert or update data that would result in duplicate entries generates an error.

-The name of the index to be created.
-No schema name can be included here; the index is always created in the same schema as its parent table.
+The name of the index to create.
+You can't create a schema name here.
+The index is always created in the same schema as its parent table.

-The name (possibly schema-qualified) of the table to be indexed.
+The name (possibly schema-qualified) of the table to index.

 The name of a column in the table.

 An expression based on one or more columns of the table.
-The expression usually must be written with surrounding parentheses, as shown in the syntax.
-However, the parentheses may be omitted if the expression has the form of a function call.
+Usually, you must write the expression surrounded by parentheses, as shown in the syntax.
+However, you can omit the parentheses if the expression has the form of a function call.

 The tablespace in which to create the index.
 If not specified,